 They have a few different SIMs available but unlike with many other operators, this doesn’t really matter to travellers.
 Every SIM has the same data packages available so unless you will be making a lot of local calls or texts, there is little difference between them.

 Both 3G and 4G data packages are available with the former being slightly cheaper and not having a hard cap.
-If you run out of data in a 4G package, the internet will either stop working, or start costing a bomb!
+If you run out of data in a 4G package, the internet will either stop working or start costing a bomb!
 With most of the 3G packages, when you are out of data you can still use the internet for free, it is just slowed dramatically.

-There is a data only SIM available, this provides cheaper internet bundles and even on 4G you get a slowed down service once you hit the limit.
-All packages on the Data Only SIM are valid for 30 days and will auto renew after this period.
+There is a data-only SIM available, this provides cheaper internet bundles and even on 4G, you get a slowed-down service once you hit the limit.
+All packages on the Data Only SIM are valid for 30 days and will auto-renew after this period.
 Remember to cancel the bundle if you do not want this to happen!

-Vinaphone also produce a tourist SIM but this is quite costly for the package you receive and is only valid for 30 days.
+Vinaphone also produces a tourist SIM but this is quite costly for the package you receive and is only valid for 30 days.
 It is much cheaper for you to grab a regular local SIM than bother with the tourist option.

 - Where to get a SIM: Available anywhere displaying the Mobifone logo but best to visit an official store for registration.